HomePod, Sweet HomePod

 - Siri doesn't support Spotify

-Most of the reviews I've read correctly cover the first point, but over index quite a bit on the later two points and often don't even begin to get into the details beyond the sound quality, which seperate this product from its closest comparisons.
+And most correctly cover the first point, but over-index on the latter two and often don't get into the details beyond the sound quality, on what separates this product from its closest comparisons.

-Artificial intelligence, much raved about, is still pretty tame and in my relatively uninformed estimation it will remain so for quite some time.
-The intelligence with which they parse queries isn't really that different from what we've seen for decades; they're just better integrated with APIs and structured data, and with a better designed (but not particularly smarter) interaction layer run front of it and most importantly, you interact with your voice, as opposed to through text, which makes a huge difference in how they're perceived.
+Artificial intelligence, much raved about, is still pretty tame and in my relatively uninformed estimation will remain so for quite some time.
+The intelligence with which they parse queries isn't really that different from what we've seen for decades; they're just better integrated with APIs and structured data, and with a better designed (but not particularly smarter) interaction layer in front of it.
+And most importantly, you interact with your voice, as opposed to through text, which makes a huge difference in how they're perceived, even if the actual functionality hasn't changed to earn that perception.

-In short, they don't understand people, but are very knowledgable and will likely remain like this for years to come.
-Calling this 'A.I.' is really stretching the term beyond the breaking point.
+In short, they are very ‘knowledgable’ and will likely remain like this for years to come, but they don't understand people.

 Yet reviews cite these studies, list out those core tasks and then spend the rest of the time complaining about how Siri can't tell them who the chief architect of the Hoover Dam is or It boggles the mind.
 Presumably they believe, and maybe rightly so, that their readers care about these features (Well I'm a reader, and I couldn't care less).
 We have no less than four Echos (and a fifth Dot not in use) throughout our apartment, and I don't need any hands to count the number of times we've used any of them to answer trivia questions, because the answer is none.